Qorvo (NASDAQ:QRVO) Given New $80.00 Price Target at Cowen

-Qorvo (NASDAQ:QRVO – Get Rating) had its target price decreased by equities research analysts at Cowen from $100.00 to $80.00 in a research report issued on Tuesday, Stock Target Advisor reports.
-The brokerage currently has a “market perform” rating on the semiconductor company’s stock.
-Cowen’s price objective suggests a potential downside of 1.78% from the stock’s previous close.
+Qorvo (NASDAQ:QRVO – Get Rating) had its price objective reduced by Cowen from $100.00 to $80.00 in a report released on Tuesday morning, The Fly reports.
+They currently have a market perform rating on the semiconductor company’s stock.

-A number of other equities analysts have also recently issued reports on QRVO.
-BNP Paribas started coverage on Qorvo in a report on Tuesday, September 13th.
-They issued a “neutral” rating and a $100.00 target price for the company.
-JPMorgan Chase & Co. decreased their price target on Qorvo from $140.00 to $125.00 and set an “overweight” rating on the stock in a research report on Thursday, August 4th.
-Rosenblatt Securities decreased their price target on Qorvo from $135.00 to $110.00 and set a “neutral” rating on the stock in a research report on Thursday, August 4th.
-Mizuho decreased their price target on Qorvo from $110.00 to $105.00 and set a “neutral” rating on the stock in a research report on Thursday, August 4th.
-Finally, Wells Fargo & Company lowered Qorvo from an “overweight” rating to an “equal weight” rating and decreased their price objective for the company from $130.00 to $85.00 in a research report on Tuesday, October 11th.
-One equities research analyst has rated the stock with a sell rating, nineteen have given a hold rating and five have issued a buy rating to the stock.
-Based on data from MarketBeat, Qorvo currently has an average rating of “Hold” and a consensus price target of $127.09.
+Several other equities analysts also recently weighed in on the stock.
+Wells Fargo & Company downgraded shares of Qorvo from an overweight rating to an equal weight rating and reduced their target price for the stock from $130.00 to $85.00 in a research note on Tuesday, October 11th.
+Rosenblatt Securities reduced their target price on shares of Qorvo from $135.00 to $110.00 and set a neutral rating for the company in a research note on Thursday, August 4th.
+Susquehanna Bancshares reduced their target price on shares of Qorvo to $115.00 in a research note on Monday, July 25th.
+The Goldman Sachs Group reduced their price objective on shares of Qorvo from $126.00 to $107.00 in a research note on Friday, July 15th.
+Finally, Raymond James reduced their price objective on shares of Qorvo from $155.00 to $130.00 and set an outperform rating for the company in a research note on Thursday, August 4th.
+One investment analyst has rated the stock with a sell rating, nineteen have issued a hold rating and five have given a buy rating to the company.
+According to data from MarketBeat, the stock presently has a consensus rating of Hold and an average price target of $127.09.

 Qorvo Stock Performance

-In other news, VP Frank P. Stewart sold 1,224 shares of the firm’s stock in a transaction dated Monday, August 22nd.
-The stock was sold at an average price of $100.27, for a total value of $122,730.48.
-Following the completion of the transaction, the vice president now owns 4,950 shares in the company, valued at approximately $496,336.50.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In related news, VP Paul J. Fego sold 2,413 shares of Qorvo stock in a transaction dated Thursday, September 15th.
-The stock was sold at an average price of $85.42, for a total transaction of $206,118.46.
-Following the completion of the transaction, the vice president now owns 31,666 shares in the company, valued at $2,704,909.72.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, VP Frank P. Stewart sold 1,224 shares of Qorvo stock in a transaction dated Monday, August 22nd.
-The stock was sold at an average price of $100.27, for a total value of $122,730.48.
-Following the transaction, the vice president now owns 4,950 shares of the company’s stock, valued at approximately $496,336.50.
+In other news, VP Frank P. Stewart sold 1,224 shares of the business’s stock in a transaction that occurred on Monday, August 22nd.
+The shares were sold at an average price of $100.27, for a total value of $122,730.48.
+Following the completion of the sale, the vice president now directly owns 4,950 shares in the company, valued at approximately $496,336.50.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In related news, VP Paul J. Fego sold 2,438 shares of the company’s stock in a transaction on Monday, August 15th.
+The shares were sold at an average price of $110.18, for a total transaction of $268,618.84.
+Following the completion of the sale, the vice president now directly owns 34,079 shares in the company, valued at approximately $3,754,824.22.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, VP Frank P. Stewart sold 1,224 shares of the company’s stock in a transaction on Monday, August 22nd.
+The shares were sold at an average price of $100.27, for a total transaction of $122,730.48.
+Following the sale, the vice president now owns 4,950 shares of the company’s stock, valued at $496,336.50.
 The disclosure for this sale can be found here.
-Insiders sold 6,075 shares of company stock worth $597,468 in the last quarter.
-Corporate insiders own 0.45% of the company’s stock.
+In the last ninety days, insiders sold 6,075 shares of company stock worth $597,468.
+0.45% of the stock is currently owned by insiders.

 Qorvo Company Profile